Best Nutrition for PCOS Patients Wanting to Lose Weight

 Protein helps you feel fuller and more satisfied at meals and snacks, and it also helps slow down the absorption of sugar into the blood.

 There aren’t many studies that have looked at high-protein diets for weight loss with PCOS, specifically.
-But in one small study, xIn general for weight loss, we recommend consuming at least 1 to 1.5 grams of protein per kilogram of body weight.
+But in general for weight loss, we recommend consuming at least 1 to 1.5 grams of protein per kilogram of body weight.
+That’s about 90-135 grams of protein for a 200 pound person.

 Sugary foods and drinks increase blood glucose levels more rapidly than other foods, which can lead to more insulin production.

 The American Heart Association recommends limiting added sugars to about 25 grams per day (which is about 100 calories from added sugar), for the average female.
-This will aid in weight loss, but also optimize health.
+This will help with weight loss while also supporting overall health.

 Some examples of simple swaps for reducing your intake of added sugars include: